How Credit Unions Can Remain Relatable

 For example, share posts with behind-the-scenes pics, partnering businesses, or a unique financial tip.

 For example, have employees share pictures of themselves along with a few questions that help members get to know your staff better.
 Have the employees use their own social media accounts to further their reach.
 Humanizing your credit union can build a sense of community and foster engagement.

-Tip: It is important to have social media guidelines in place when involving your employees.
+Tip: It is important to have social media guidelines when involving your employees.
 Responses should be polite and clear.

 Social networking profiles are held by 79% of the U.S. population, according to Statista (2019).
 As the population continues to gravitate toward using a smartphone rather than a desktop, the focus should be placed on a mobile-friendly solution.
 Keep up with marketing trends.